madninjaskillz/Coalesce/README.md

 #What Coalesce is not:
 * Coalesce isn't anything more than sensor combining.
-* It's not designed to stream VR content to a phone, its not a replacement for OSVR (more of a bridge/companion for OSVR)
+* It's not designed to stream VR content to a phone.
+* It's not a replacement for OSVR (more of a bridge/companion for OSVR)

 #Developing Plugins:
 More info coming soon...